-12This is only suggestive evidence, given that the two proportions are not statistically different according to the khi-square test (neither for men nor for women).
+13This is only suggestive evidence, given that the two proportions are not statistically different according to the khi-square test (neither for men, nor for women).

-13Based on the 1997 International Standard Classification of Education (ISCED 97)
+14Based on the 1997 International Standard Classification of Education (ISCED 97)

-14Based on the 1988 International Standard Classification of Occupations (ISCO 88).
-Occupation is not time-varying in our data, which is plausible given that we consider elderly workers.
+15Based on the 1988 International Standard Classification of Occupations (ISCO 88).
+Occupation is not time-varying in our data.
+Given that we focus on elderly workers, it seems to be a plausible assumption.